beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 syntax, you're probably already familiar with using `[` and `]` for declaring and using arrays.

-But only barely!
+But C only _barely_ has arrays!
 As we'll find out later, arrays are just syntactic sugar in C---they're actually all pointers and stuff deep down. _Freak out!_ But for now, let's just use them as arrays. _Phew_.

 ## Easy Example